Are you living a Double life?

 Missionaries are sexting with nationals!

 Some have not crucified their flesh!
 Instead, they are led by the passions and desires OF the FLESH!
 This should not be!

-But, If we are truly in Christ and we are living this double-life, then we have voluntarily enslaved ourselves to sin.
+But, If we are truly in Christ and living this double-life, then we have voluntarily enslaved ourselves to sin.
 But the good news is that we can be set free.
-Jesus is the light, and he exposes all darkness inside of us, but he doesn’t leave us there in our sin and darkness as if hopeless.
-He says "If you come to me and leave that crap behind I will rescue you."
+Jesus is the light, and he exposes all darkness inside us, but he doesn’t leave us there in our sin and darkness as if hopeless.
+He says, “If you come to me and leave your old life behind, I will rescue you.”

-So, let’s open up our lives, be willing to allow others take a look and see if there is something in it that doesn’t honor God.
+So, let’s open up our lives and be willing to allow others to take a look and see if there is something in it that doesn’t honor God.
 Something that is holding us back from experiencing Christ and being set free.
-Remember these chains are self-imposed.
+Remember, these chains are self-imposed.
 Jesus can release us, but we must give him a chance.

 Few have the courage of Frank Page to admit his sin and seek forgiveness and redemption.
 It was a drastic action.
 So let us also take drastic action.
 Here is what I propose: